actionslaw/socialslaw/README.md

 ## Run Locally

-You can run self-hosted Socialslaw manuall.
+You can run self-hosted Socialslaw manually.

 ## Prerequisites